UPDATE: Who Is Samuel Cassidy, Gunman In San Jose Mass Shooting At VTA Rail Yard?

 UPDATE: VTA Officials Memorialize Employees Killed In Massacre

-- HOW TO HELP THE VICTIMS: Donate to the VTA shooting victims’ fund at Working Partnerships USA
+- HOW TO HELP THE VICTIMS: Where to donate to help the families of VTA shooting victims

-The San Jose Fire Department said in a statement the damage to the home was “heavy” and that the home was left uninhabitable.
+Investigators said the arson blaze was triggered by a pot of ammunition left slow-cooking on his stove and a kitchen sprayed with accelerants.

+Search teams also found a massive cache of weapons, ammunition and over a dozen Molotov cocktails inside the burned structure.

 UPDATE: Coroner Identifies 9 People Killed At VTA Light Rail Yard

-Note: UPDATE: Huge Arsenal of Weapons, Molotov Cocktails Cleared From VTA Shooter’s Home